Estimated reading time: 3 minutes

 - Force Majeure: Provisions that relieve the parties from their obligations in the event of unforeseen and uncontrollable circumstances.

-Importance of an SSPA
+Importance of the Agreement

 - Mitigate Risks: By clearly defining the terms and conditions of the transaction, the SSPA reduces the risk of disputes and misunderstandings.